donuts-are-good/release.sh/README.md

 `./release.sh --name "myapp" --version "1.0.0"`

-This will build your Go project for the four target platforms and output the resulting binaries to the current directory with the specified names.
+This will build your Go project for the available targets and output the resulting binaries to the /BUILDS/ directory with the specified names.

 ## 🔧 Installation